Description

 any harsh chemicals.

-ABOUT CHEMICALS: Our jewellery can only chemically change colour when it comes into contact with another substance.
+About chemicals: Our jewellery can only chemically change colour when it comes into contact with another substance.
 It can't

 change colour solely by oxidation.
 We recommend that you do not spray perfumes directly onto it or other